Ocean Racing Technology: GP2 Series

-In the 2009 GP2 main season, drivers were Álvaro Parente and Karun Chandhok.
-Parente scored the team's first win in the Spa-Francorchamps round and was 8th in the final Championship standings.
+In the 2009 season, drivers were Álvaro Parente and Karun Chandhok.
+Parente won the first race for the team at the 2009 Belgian Feature Race, in a round where he also got pole position and fastest lap and was 8th in the final Championship standings.
 Ocean finished the Teams' Championship in 9th, but only two points behind 5th-place finisher iSport International.

 For 2010, Ocean recruited Max Chilton and Fabio Leimer, with Leimer taking the team's second win, but the team slipped back to twelfth overall in the standings.

 The following year, Ocean hired Kevin Mirocha (who was later replaced by Brendon Hartley) and Johnny Cecotto Jr.: Hartley scored the team's only points with a fifth-place finish at Spa-Francorchamps, this poor showing again resulting in a twelfth-place teams' championship result.

 For the 2012 season, Ocean signed Nigel Melker, and Jon Lancaster, the latter of whom was swiftly dropped when he ran out of money.
 He was replaced by Hartley for two rounds of the championship, before Victor Guerin took the seat for the remainder of the season.
 Melker scored 25 points under the revised system, raising Ocean's performance to eleventh overall following the Coloni team's exclusion from the championship.

-In January 2013, the team announced its withdrawal from GP2 (having previously announced its withdrawal from the GP3 Series) due to financial problems.
-Its place in the series will be taken by new team Hilmer Motorsport.
+At the end of 2012, its owner Tiago Monteiro reported that the Government of Portugal owed the project around €6 million and that without that money they would not be able to continue in the competition.
+On January 16, 2013, Hilmer Motorsport was announced as a replacement of the team in the GP2 Series.

+GP2 Asia Series

+Yelmer Buurman and Fabrizio Crestani drove for the team in the 2008-09 GP2 Asia Series season, replacing BCN drivers Yoshimoto and Luca Filippi who competed in the first round of the championship.